José Luis Martínez-Almeida NavasqüésBiography

-The territory of today’s Madrid has been inhabited ever since the Stone Age, however, it was mentioned in historical documents dated back to the 9th century.
+The territory of today’s Madrid has been inhabited ever since the Stone Age, however, the settlement as it stands has been mentioned in historical documents dating back to the 9th century.
 The location of today's royal palace was once the ground of a small castle built by the Emir of Cordoba.
 Parts of the walls can be seen today.
-Later the castle became part of the Kingdom of Castile.
-During the Renaissance, the kingdoms of Castile and Aragon united and soon, this union turned out to be a prerequisite for a total unification of Spain.
-However, Madrid was not as well developed as other Spanish cities, so King Felipe V took action towards the expansion and development of the city by launching numerous campaigns, especially for buildings construction.
-In the 19th century, Spain forcibly became an ally of France, at that time ruled by Napoleon I, but in 1814 Spain regained its independence.
-The city began to grow and develop rapidly since then.
+Later the castle and its territories became part of the Kingdom of Castile.
+During the Renaissance, the kingdoms of Castile and Aragon united and soon, this union turned out to be a leadup to the complete unification of Spain.
+However, Madrid was not as well developed as other Spanish cities, so King Felipe V took action towards its expansion and development by launching numerous campaigns, especially for the construction of buildings.
+In the 19th century, Spain was occupied by France, at that time ruled by Napoleon I, but in 1814 Spain regained its independence.
+The city began to grow and develop rapidly after that.

 Madrid is the capital of Spain and has a population of over 3 million people.
 It is the third largest city in the European Union.
 The capital is divided into 21 administrative districts, which are subdivided into 128 neighborhoods.